DavidGeeraerts/AI/Glossory.md

 ## P

+### Post-Training
+> is a technique used in machine learning to improve the performance of a pre-trained model on a specific task or dataset.
+Post-training involves fine-tuning the pre-trained model on new data related to the target task, allowing the model to adapt and improve its performance on the new task.
+This approach is commonly used in transfer learning to leverage knowledge learned from pre-training to enhance the model's capabilities.
+A collection of techniques including instruction tuning followed by reinforcement learning from human feedback — has become a vital step in refining behaviors and unlocking new capabilities in language models.
+Since early approaches such as InstructGPT and the original ChatGPT, the sophistication and complexity of post-training approaches have continued to increase, moving towards multiple rounds of training, model merging, leveraging synthetic data, AI feedback, and multiple training algorithms and objectives.

 ### Prompt Engineering
 > is a technique used in large language models (LLMs) to guide the generation of text by providing specific instructions or examples to the model.
 Prompt engineering involves designing prompts that elicit the desired responses from the model, such as generating text in a particular style, answering questions, or completing tasks.
 By carefully crafting prompts, users can control the output of LLMs and improve their performance on specific tasks.